simonmichael/hledger/doc/MANUAL.md

     D £1,000.00

     2010/1/1
-      a  2340    ; no symbol, will use default commodity and style ; (pound symbol on left, comma thousands separator, two decimal places) b
+      a  2340    ; no symbol, so will use the default commodity above, and its style ; (pound symbol on left, comma thousands separator, at least two decimal places) b

 A default commodity directive can also influence the